Death and the Internet: Policies

 iCloud and iTunes accounts are "non transferable" since the content is not owned — users only have a licence to access it.

 Wikipedia

+Wikipedia has guidelines concerning the accounts and pages of deceased contributors.
+After validating the death of the editor, the defunct's user page is fully edit-protected to prevent vandalism.
+A note indicating the death may also be placed at the top of their user page, depending on the wishes of their family.

-Users who have made at least several hundred edits or are otherwise known for substantial contributions to Wikipedia can be noted at a central memorial page.
-Wikipedia user pages are ordinarily fully edit-protected after the user has died, to prevent vandalism.
+Prolific users having made either several hundred edits, or having been known for substantial contributions to the site, may also be noted on a memorial page.
+These memorial pages are specific to each language's version of Wikipedia.

 YouTube

 YouTube grants access to accounts of deceased persons under certain conditions.
 It is one of the data options that one can select to give access to a trusted contact with Google's Inactive Account Manager.

 Instagram

 Policies

 As of the COVID-19 pandemic, Instagram has notified its users of a delay in time of reviewing reports of deceased users due to the limited staff the pandemic has caused.
 Users that submit a report on a deceased user on Instagram can either memorialize the account or remove it from Instagram's platform.
 Through memorializing the account, Instagram secures and protects a platform of a deceased user, but per their policy, they do not supply any of the login credentials to the account.
 For both memorializing or removing a deceased users account, a verified user needs to submit a tangible document that shows proof of death of the user.
 However, to fully remove an account, the user must be a close or direct family member to the deceased person, and show proof of credibility as well.